bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/payment-verification.md

 ## Payment Module

 The payment module defines how `bitmarkd` handles payment transactions from the Bitcoin and Litecoin blockchains.
-When the payment module is initialized, a background process is launched to check blockchain transactions using a mechansim defined in the configuration file.
+When the payment module is initialized, a background process is launched to check blockchain transactions using a mechanism defined in the configuration file.

-### Validating Payment

 There are three mechanisms that can be used to allow `bitmarkd` to validate payments for transactions.

-1. Directly RPC
+1. Using RPC APIs
-1. Discovery Service
+1. Using Discovery Service
-1. Bitcoin peer-to-peer protocol (WIP)
+1. Using Bitcoin peer-to-peer protocol (WIP)

 ### Using RPC APIs

 The Bitcoin and Litecoin daemons provide RPC APIs that can be used to invoke and query transactions on those blockchains.
-This is the simplest way to monitortransactions from the Bitcoin and Litecoin blockchains.
+This is the simplest way to monitor transactions from the Bitcoin and Litecoin blockchains.
 Using this method, `bitmarkd` will check the block header for the cryptocurrency blockchains periodically.
 When a block reaches certain confirmation, `bitmarkd` will pull the block data and scan all transactions in it.
 If a transaction contains an `OP_RETURN` starting with `6a30`, it will be treated as a potential payment transaction and sent to Reservoir for pending transaction validation.

-The main drawback for this method is that Bitmark node runners will need to host a full node for both the Bitcoin and Litecoin blockchains.
-This consumes both computational power and storage because it requires storage of each blockchain's block data and validation of the healthiness of both chains.
+The main drawback of this method is that Bitmark node runners will need to host a full node for both the Bitcoin and Litecoin blockchains.
+This consumes both computational power and storage because it requires recording of each blockchain's block data and validation of the healthiness of both chains.

 ### Using Discovery Service

-Discovery is an open-sourced service that is built on top of blockchain nodes.
+Discovery is an open-source service that is built on top of blockchain nodes.
 It watches and extracts all potential payment transactions from both the Bitcoina dn Litecoin blockchains simultaneously.
-It also provides an abstract interface using the zeromq PUBSUB pattern, so that `bitmarkd` can listen to only related transaction, without traversal the whole blocks.
+It also provides an abstract interface using the zeromq PUBSUB pattern, so that `bitmarkd` can listen to only related transaction, without traversal of whole blocks.

 ### Using Bitcoin peer-to-peer protocol (WIP)